jonhoo/rust-for-rustaceans.com/_testimonials/devrw.md

 It's a very dense book.
 It's light on code, no pictures.
 Top to bottom of just text.
 It doesn't have projects to follow along with, you don't build anything, you don't have practice exercises.
-I think it's important to note that before anyone get this book. [&helip;]
+I think it's important to note that before anyone get this book. […]

 All said, it's a great book and one of the very few programming-related book I've ever completely read from front to back.